 Finally.
 You’ve decided to go gray or silver, but you’re puzzled about the sheen and shine.
 Where did it go?
-When hair turns gray or silver, it loses its pigmentation The absence of pigmentation can cause hair to look dry or dull.
+When hair turns gray or silver, it loses its pigmentation, which can cause it to look dry or dull.
 You can certainly add back sheen by using certain hair products, shampoos, and conditioners, but healthy hair is also an “inside” job.
 Even though the pigmentation is gone, your hair still craves certain vitamins, minerals, and other nutrients to look healthy.
 One way to give your hair the nutrients it needs?
 Follow the Paleo eating plan!

 The Origins of the Paleo Eating Plan

 The Paleo Diet is based on the way the caveman ate during the Paleolithic Era.
-The diet is based on eating real, unprocessed foods that are usually high in fiber and protein, while low in carbohydrates and sugar.
-Devised by nutrition expert, Dr. Loren Cordain, the diet plan was first introduced in the late 1970’s.
+It focuses on eating real, unprocessed foods that are usually high in fiber and protein, while low in carbohydrates and sugar.
+Devised by nutrition expert Dr. Loren Cordain the diet plan was first introduced in the late 1970s.

 How Does the Paleo Diet Work?

 The Paleo Diet involves eliminating most dairy, legumes, grains, and refined sugars from your diet and opting instead for plenty of fruits, vegetables, lean meat, fish, and poultry.
 Other foods to avoid include refined vegetable oils, including canola, peanuts, potatoes, and salt.
 However, you can include healthier oils, such as coconut, walnut, and olive oil, nuts, seeds, and eggs in your diet.
 All great for your hair!